|

 referencing some

-private joke by impersonating someone they know who actually is prejudiced; were they speaking in a
+private joke by impersonating someone they know; were they speaking in a

 way that they knew would be viewed as ironic by the people they